 The defendant in a product liability suit may deny liability by alleging from the outset that the harm was actually caused by a modification to the product after it left the defendant's control, or by an unforeseeable misuse by the end user.
 In failure to warn cases, a defendant may also argue that the danger involved in the use of its product was so open and obvious that there was no duty to warn the consumer.

 Whether you were injured by the latest scuba gear or your defective ATV caused property damage, you shouldn't have to bear those costs alone.
 And manufacturers should be held accountable for their dangerous products even if you're partly to blame for your injuries.
-However, your right to seek monetary compensation doesn't go on indefinitely.
-Get started by receiving a free claim review from a local attorney familiar with Hawaii's product liability laws.
+Find out more about your options by discussing your case with a local personal injury attorney located near you.

 Contact a qualified attorney.